 Older children are more likely to drown in open water locations such as creeks, lakes and rivers.
-Of the nine children who drowned, two occurred in swimming pools, hot tubs or spas, and seven occurred in open water locations such as lakes, rivers and ponds.
+Of the twenty-nine children who drowned, two occurred in bathtubs, nine occurred in swimming pools, hot tubs or spas, and 18 occurred in open water locations such as lakes, rivers and ponds.